 Where are fake clubs made?

-The vast majority (over 90%) of counterfeit golf products are made in China, but they can be made anywhere.
-The group has investigated and raided counterfeit manufacturers in China, Thailand and Vietnam, to name just a few locations.
+While the vast majority, more than 90 percent, of counterfeit golf products are made in China, they can be made anywhere.
+The Golf Group has investigated and raided counterfeit manufacturers in China, Thailand and Vietnam, to name just a few locations.